kelo221/IoT_Door_Controller_Project/README.md

-# IoT_Door_Controller_Project
+# IoT Door Project
 ## About

-A Fullstack for door controll system.
+A Fullstack for door control system, using an Arduino, NFC, and a servo motor.
+The web interface controls the lock state of the door and passes requests to the backend to send and receive information.

 picture(block diagram)